SyndiShanX/Creed-Scripts/README.md

 Should be safe, the only word I got when asking about it was "you do you man" -Kray

-Do Note that most of these are WIPs and could Change Often, Redownload before Creating an Issue
+Do Note that most of these are WIP and could Change Often, redownload before Creating an Issue

-If there are any bugs/mistakes Create an Issue and I'll try to Fix it
+If there are any bugs/mistakes, Create an Issue and I'll try to Fix it

 Installation:
 Create a new Script in TamperMonkey or similar, then paste the Script in and Save